AlexBondor/seaplol/README.md

 ---
 ### 2. Structure
+- backend
     - _data-fetching_ - crawler and data processor
          - deals with crawling SEAP platform
          - folder contains scripts for importing/exporting data in mongodb (see import-db/export-db)
             - these scripts use the seaplol-db folder to import/export data
-        - in project root folder there should always be an up to date archive with the database - extract in the data-fetching/seaplol-db/seaplol folder and run import script if it is your first time
+            - in project root folder there should always be an up to date archive with the database - extract in the backend/data-fetching/seaplol-db/seaplol folder and run import script if it is your first time
          - ***CAREFUL*** with running full fetch commands in the data-fetching application, they take many days and trigger millions of requests...

-- _app_ - the API
+    - _api_
         - spring boot application
         - models should match tables created by the data-fetching app
         - stick to clean layer architecture

 - _frontend_ - well, the frontend